 Finding Legal Representation

-Next is finding a personal injury attorney who knows personal injury law inside out—someone who can navigate the complexities and fight for what you deserve.
+Next is finding a personal injury attorney who knows personal injury law inside out—someone who can handle the challenges and fight for what you deserve.
 An experienced whiplash injury lawyer will review every detail of your case and tell you straight if it’s worth pursuing.

 Filing The Complaint